BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 Mainly, scaling, centralization, fees, and ease of use.

-**Some kinda cutaway**

-**Throwing, burning, spinning, dunking in milk, washing, rolling, burying, Try to use at Aldi, Strapped to a rocket, scanning, hanging from string/rope, zooming out with drone, Everywhere.**
+**Sitting in a mask**

-Bitcoin was realeased in 2009 like a virus escaping a laboratory, and after the initial drama of being the first in the world digital currency for some reason the developers have refused to update the blockchain to match user demand leading to high fees and long wait times.
+Bitcoin was released in 2009 like a virus escaping a laboratory, and after the initial drama of being the first in the world digital currency for some reason the developers have refused to update the blockchain to match user demand leading to high fees and long wait times.

-**Blow up ballon with "$80 billion" written on it** After 80 billion dollars was invested into blockstream, the developers knew profits needed to be made to pay it back, but how do you make a profit off an anti-authoritarian medium of exchange?
+**Blow up ballon with "$80 billion" written on it**

+After 80 billion dollars was invested into blockstream, the developers knew profits needed to be made to pay it back, but how do you make a profit off an anti-authoritarian medium of exchange?

-**Look at brian looking confused / look at bitcoin and some cash / Wipe both off table, dump paperwork on table** How do you make money off money?
+**Look at brian looking confused / look at bitcoin and some cash / Wipe both off table, dump paperwork on table**

+How do you make money off money?
 The answer?
 You don't.
 You make money off debt.
 Lighting network is the sidechain solution where bitcoins sit in a vault between nodes with IOUs for bitcoin being traded in its place.
 Its free to trade IOUs between nodes but that means we aren't trading money anymore!
 This isn't what we were promised!

+**Gesture with sissors**

 To solve blockchain scaling issues lightning network strips away the blockchain!

 **clip from that one video**

 It was a feature, not a bug!

 If you want to use bitcoin as an exchange the only reasonable option would be to use the lightning network, so most bitcoins don't actually move anywhere.